rdevaul/yapCAD/docs/index.rst

 will necessarily depend on the thickness of the material, which might vary slightly from sheet to sheet, or vendor to vendor.
-Furthermore, your cutting tool (perhaps a laser cutter) will create a kerf, or width of cut, that might be difficult to anticipate, and will likely vary from machine to machine.
+Furthermore, your cutting tool (perhaps a laser cutter) will create a kerf, or width of cut, that vary from machine to machine and with depth of focus.

 Finally, your box might be sized to hold a variety of contents, which themselves might vary in size and shape.

 One approach is to create a conventional design.
 You could draw your design for one size of box, material, and thickness of cut, and then hope you have your tolerances correct.
-If there is a problem, you will need to go back and revise your design.
-If you want to make a different size or shape of box, you have to start over.
+If there is a problem, or you want to change box dimensions, you will need to go back and revise your design.
+Each time you revise, you are essentially redoing the entire drawing from scratch.

 Alternately, you could create a parametric design, in which the desired length, width, and height of the box are input parameters, along with the thickness of the material and an estimate of the kerf.
-This process might be a bit more difficult than creating a conventional drawing, but once you are done you will be able to generate the design for any desired box, from any desired material thickness, with any kerf -- automatically, and without having to revise any code or drawing.
+Creating a parametric design system might be a bit more difficult than creating a conventional drawing, but once you are done you will be able to generate the design for any desired box, from any desired material thickness, with any kerf, simply by changing a few numbers -- automatically, and without having to revise any code or drawing.

 This ability to solve for an entire family of related design problems with a single parametric design system is what gives this approach